 A: Service dogs are trained specifically for you.
 Because the training is tailored to you, there is not one for adoption.
 Service dogs require one to two years of training.
 After application approval, you are matched with a service dog for your needs, then highly specialized training begins.

 A: Service dogs start training at eight weeks old.
 They have extensive testing and perfect temperaments for the job, resulting in a very expensive puppy, upwards of $1500-$3000.
 However, the puppy is still the cheapest part of training a dog to become a service dog.
 Training, lasting 18 months on average, accounts for most of the costs of a service dog.
 The national average cost of a service dog ranges from $25,000 to $50,000.
 We strive to keep costs well below the national average to help make service dogs more accessible to those who need them most.

 Q: Is there funding or grants for service dogs?

 A: Some local and federal agencies may be able to provide you with funding towards your service dog.
 This usually involves contacting local agencies (such as your local Family Center) and requesting assistance.

 Q: Service dogs are expensive; how can my family afford one?

 A: Many families do not have the funds ready to pay for a service dog.
 Several options to help with this challenge are split payments and fundraising.
 We do not require that you pay the entire costs all at once.
 Instead we split the payment, half due when you are matched with your service dog, and the balance not due until delivery.

 Q: Is fundraising available?

 A: Fundraising is an excellent way to offset costs for your service dog.
-While we do not organize your fundraising events, we often join in them!
+While we do not organize your fundraising events, we often join them!
 Options are virtually unlimited.
-A few ideas for brainstorming are: a dog wash, car wash, spaghetti dinner, sidewalk sale, a walk-a-thon, just to name a few!
+A few ideas are: a dog wash, car wash, spaghetti dinner, sidewalk sale, a walk-a-thon, just to name a few!